Solar eclipse of June 21, 2001

+Many people traveled to Africa to watch the eclipse; the Daily Telegraph reported that "while some tribesmen watch a celestial crocodile eating the sun, the modern African will be counting the cash brought in by thousands of visitors".

 Visibility

 It was visible from a narrow corridor in the southern Atlantic Ocean and southern Africa, including Angola, Zambia, Zimbabwe, Mozambique, the southern tip of Malawi, and Madagascar.
 A partial eclipse was seen from the much broader path of the Moon's penumbra, including eastern South America and most of Africa.